-Forest Legacy Applications for projects to be funded in federal fiscal year 2021 (beginning October 2020) will be accepted through August 30, 2019.
+Forest Legacy Applications for projects to be funded in federal fiscal year 2021 (beginning October 2020) were accepted through August 30, 2019.
 The Project Scoring Guidance provided will be used by the national panel to score and rank all submitted projects.
 This isa useful tool for determining whether a project is suitable for the Forest Legacy Program.
 Applications may be for conservation easements or for fee acquisitions; though only a unit of government may hold the interest acquired with Forest Legacy Funds.

 The State's conservation easement (CE) template is undergoing revision due to changes to Forest Legacy guidelines, and is posted under FILES at right.
 The section describing deed requirements is also posted.
 Applicants (landowners) are expected to accept the mandatory clauses in either a CE or a deed before applying for funding.
 The entire set of guidelines is available by request or may be downloaded from the Forest Service website.